Azzoz06/ContainerWkshp/5-HybridCloudLab.md

 service "redis-slave" deleted
 ```

-## CHALLENGE
+## ANNEXE

-Deploy the Hybrid application using the following architecture :
+Challenge : Deploy the Hybrid application using the following architecture :

 ![1553853690110](images/1553853690110.png)